therealchjones/mffer/docs/USAGE.md

 ### Requirements

-The mffer webapp is built on Google Apps Script and uses Google Sheets as a data store.
+The mffer webapp is built on Google Apps Script and uses Google Sheets and Google Drive for data storage.
 It requires a web browser with robust JavaScript support for most functionality.
 An Internet connection is required to use the webapp; it does not have an "offline" mode.